makersacademy/takeaway-challenge/README.md

 COMPLETION RECORD
 ----------------

-User_story 1 - completed
-User_story 2 - completed
-User_story 3 - in progress
+User_story 1 - created a DishesList class that instantiates dishes with name and price User_story 2 - created an Order class that:
+                  * saves the ordered dishes in an hash
+                  * calculates the order total

+At this point my understanding of the first user_story changed.
+I will add a third class called Menu.

 Instructions